-Method Social Security- Contact Information CALL 1-800-772-1213 Calls to this number are free.
+Method Social Security - Contact Information CALL 1-800-772-1213 Calls to this number are free.
 Available 7:00 am to 7:00 pm, Monday through Friday.
 You can use Social Security's automated telephone services to get recorded information and conduct some business 24 hours a day.
 TTY 1-800-325-0778 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
 Available 7:00 am to 7:00 pm, Monday through Friday.
 WEBSITE www.ssa.gov

-SECTION 6 Medicaid (a joint Federal and state program that helps with medical costs for some people with limited income and resources)
+SECTION 6 Nebraska Medicaid (a joint Federal and state program that helps with medical costs for some people with limited income and resources)

+As a member of our plan, you are eligible for both Medicare and Medicaid.
 Medicaid is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.
-Some people with Medicare are also eligible for Medicaid.

-In addition, there are programs offered through Medicaid that help people with Medicare pay their Medicare costs, such as their Medicare premiums.
-These "Medicare Savings Programs" help people with limited income and resources save money each year:
+In addition, there are programs offered through Nebraska Medicaid that help people with Medicare pay their Medicare costs, such as their Medicare premiums.
+These Medicare Savings Programs help people with limited income and resources save money each year:

-- Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments).
-(Some people with QMB are also eligible for full Medicaid benefits (QMB+).) - Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums.
-(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualifying Individual (QI): Helps pay Part B premiums. - Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums.
+- Qualified Medicare Beneficiary Plus (QMB+): Helps pay Medicare Part A and Part B premiums, and other cost-sharing (like deductibles, coinsurance, and copayments).
+Some, people with QMB+ are also eligible for full Medicaid benefits. - Specified Low-Income Medicare Beneficiary Plus (SLMB+): Helps pay Part B premiums.
+Some, people with SLMB+ are also eligible for full Medicaid benefits. - Full Benefit Dual Eligible (FBDE): Helps pay Medicare Part A and Part B premiums and other cost-sharing (like deductibles, coinsurance, and co-payments).
+Eligible beneficiaries also receive full Medicaid benefits.